 Applicants should also be aware that processing of visas may be impacted or halted by specific countries.
 Failure to secure the necessary visa may result in inability to participate in this program.

 Participants on this program may be required to self-quarantine prior to the start of their program for a specified period of time.
 Students are responsible for arranging (logistics and financial) their travel appropriately to ensure self-quarantine is completed prior to the start of the program.

 An important component of the UCape Town program is service learning with organizations involved in community social change.
 A few examples of the many opportunities for service learning include: nature conservation, youth development, healthcare, women's issues, disability services and entrepreneurship.

 Outside of the classroom, students can enjoy all that Cape Town has to offer.
 This vibrant city includes a picturesque natural landmarks such as Table Mountain and Cape Point and as a hub for immigrants and expatriates, it’s also one of the most multicultural cities in the world.

-Program Dates: Late January - Mid June
+*Program Dates: Mid-February to Late June

-UCape Town Required Course:
+UCape Town Required Foundation Course:

-Participants are required to take a 6 UM-credit course titled "'Emerging South Africa in the African Context" facilitated by UM professor Dr. Richard Grant.
+Participants are required to take the 6 UM-credit course (GEG 598) titled "'Emerging South Africa in the African Context" facilitated by UM professor Dr. Richard Grant.
 This course provides an introduction to South Africa and contextualizes South Africa within the African region.
 The course integrates the classroom experience with service learning at a local community organization.
 This course provides the only common course that UM students will take at UCT so its major objective is also to build a UM student community experience and to provide a bridge between a UM experience and an individual student experience at UCT.